Weber-Cyber-Club/Club-Challenges/Challenges/Passwords/Passwords_Easy/README.md

 # Password Cracking Challenge - Easy

+## Purpose

-## The Purpose of this challenge is to give an introduction in to hash types and breaking cracking some passwords using a dictionary.
+This challenge has been created to give an introduction in to hash types and breaking cracking some passwords using a dictionary.

 ### Question 1: